Skip to main content

 Interpreting results

 If the Certificate Trust test shows a red Invalid result, it means that the SurePath AI root certificate is not trusted by the device or browser.
-This could be the result of certificate not being deployed to the device yet.
-Please check the device's local certificate trust store for the SurePath AI Root CA certificate.
-If the certificate has been deployed (and/or verified installed), it's possible the device might need to be restarted for the browser to read the newly added SurePath AI root CA certificate.
+This could be the result of the certificate not being deployed to the device yet.
+Admins should check the device's local certificate trust store for the SurePath AI Root CA certificate.
+If the certificate has been deployed and verified as installed, the device might need to be restarted for the browser to read the newly added SurePath AI root CA certificate.

 If the Network Configuration test shows a red Invalid result, it means that the SurePath AI platform is not receiving traffic from the endpoint.
 This is most likely due to the network configuration not being pushed to the device.
 Some browsers or applications, like Firefox, ignore system-level proxy settings and have internal proxy settings that will need to be configured separately from the system-level settings that are configured in this document.